 Amar’e Stoudemire is a power forward for the New York Knicks and a six-time NBA All-Star.
 A married father of four, Amar’e is dedicated to helping children learn.
 Along with his wife, he founded the Alexis and Amar’e Stoudemire Foundation to creatively inspire youth to get an education and avoid poverty, and he authored a semiautobiographical children’s series, STAT, to inspire young readers.
 Amar’e is also an actor, producer, motivational speaker, and co-owner of Hapoel Basketball Team of Jerusalem.

 Amar’e Stoudemire teamed up with his personal chef, Chef Maxcel Hardy III, to create this cookbook full of recipes that Amar’e has learned to cook and share with his family.
 I was pretty excited to dig into it and find some great new recipes to share with Brandon.
 Of course, Brandon is a vegetarian so I had to either scour for the veggie options or choose to slightly alter the recipe to suit a vegetarian lifestyle.
 Thankfully, there were a lot of great options in Cooking with Amar’e.
-This Roasted Vegetable and Goat Cheese Flatbread is one of our favorites.
+The Roasted Vegetable and Goat Cheese Flatbread is one of our favorites.
 I have made it multiple times in the last month.

 I’ve seen a few people online complaining about Cooking with Amar’e saying that the recipes are nothing a normal family would make for dinner but I strongly disagree.
 The food is healthy and the meals aren’t complicated at all so long as you can follow simple instructions.
 It also helps if you understand cooking lingo such as the difference between mince, dice, and chop.